Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

-\begin{Remark} The conditions in (b) are not as convoluted as they appear.
+\begin{Remark} The conditions in \autoref{D:ConstructionIdempotents}(b) are not as convoluted as they appear.
 One should think of placing an $i_{k,m}$-string on the left of component $m$, and then pulling it to the right until it is blocked.
-The definition just chooses the leftmost admissible parking position for the solid $i_{k,m}$-string in the $l$th component such that $m\le l\le\hell$. \end{Remark}
+The definition chooses the leftmost admissible parking position for the solid $i_{k,m}$-string in the $l$th component where~$l$ is minimal such that $m\leq l\leq\hell$. \end{Remark}